 Wind power curve and kernel density estimation

-Wind turbines can convert wind energy into electric energy, and the wind power curve can measure the conversion capacity of the wind turbine.
+Wind turbines can convert wind energy into electric energy, and the wind power curve can describe the conversion capacity of the wind turbine.
 The wind power curve refers to the curve corresponding to the output power of the wind turbine and the wind speed, which reflects the mechanical capabilities of the wind turbine.
 The power generation of a wind turbine is largely affected by the wind speed, and different types of wind turbines have different performances.
 Through the wind power curve, we can intuitively understand the power output of the wind turbine without knowing its technical details.

 The wind power curve can express the relationship between the wind speed and the wind power generated by wind turbines, as shown in Fig. 2.
 It describes the joint probability distribution of wind speed and wind power.
 The minimum wind speed that drives the turbine to generate power is called “cut in speed”.
 When the turbine power generation reaches the maximum, in order to protect the turbine, even if the wind speed continues to increase, the power generated by the turbine will not increase.
 The maximum speed at which the turbine functions normally is called “cut off speed” [34].

 Different methods available for wind power modeling can be divided into parametric methods and non-parametric methods [35].
 The parametric method has a pre-assumption on the distribution of data.
 The parameter quantity of the parametric method is fixed and does not change with the number of training samples, so it usually consumes relatively less computing resources.
 Experiences and theories show that there is often a big gap between the pre-assumption of data distribution in parametric models and the actual data distribution, and these methods cannot always achieve satisfactory results.
 On the other hand, the non-parametric method does not make any assumptions about the distribution of data, so it is usually more flexible and accurate.
 However, when the amount of data is too large, non-parametric methods consume a lot of computing resources.
+With the massive promotion of renewable energy, many wind turbines have limited operating time and have accumulated relatively little historical data that can be used for training.
+As a result, wind power forecasting models often face the challenge of insufficient data.
 In this study, the number of training samples is only tens of thousands, so we use a non-parametric method called kernel density estimation to model the wind power.

 Fig. 2.
 Wind power curve.